OWASP/ZSC/readme.md

 ![screenshot](http://zsc.z3r0d4y.com/images/Snapshot_2015-07-26_191951.png)

-for more information read the document files in main directory or visit home page.
+For more information read the document files in main directory or visit home page.

 Usages And Changes